SageSypert/mr-robogers-neighborhood/README.md

 # _Mr.
 Roboger's Neighborhood_

-#### _This is a basic webpage that will return a series of words and numbers based on the input of the user_
+####_This is a practice webpage that will return a curated response based on a number provided by the user_

 #### By _Sage Sypert_